jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/git/index.md

 ### Resolve a rebase conflict

 ####DevOps Services Web IDE
-1. In the Working Directory Changes pane, review the list of conflicting files.
+1. In the Working Directory Changes section, review the list of conflicting files.

 2. In the Web IDE, open each file that contains conflicts.